zk-bankai/soulforge/applications/vimz.md

 -  **Description:** While currently we support global transformations in our **Circom** circuits (global means that the effect is done on all of the pixel images, e.g., tuning contrast or sharpness of the entire image), we need to go further and support selective transformations (e.g., you want to blur only a part of an image not the entire image).
 This requires additional layers of control in our **_"folding-friendly"_** image transformation functions in **Circom**.

--  **FTE (Full-Time Equivalent):** 1.5 FTE
+-  **FTE (Full-Time Equivalent):** 2 FTE

--  **Costs:** 5,000 USDC
+-  **Costs:** 6,000 USDC
-   -  Circuit developements (Circom + porting to Nova + test):
+   -  Circuit developements (Circom + porting to Nova + test): 4,500
-   -  Benchmarking and quantitative reports:
+   -  Benchmarking and quantitative reports: 500
-   -  Formal proofs:
+   -  Formal proofs: 1,000

 ### Milestone 2 — Integration with Sonobe Folding Library --> Full Integration with EVM

--  **Estimated Duration:** 2 months
+-  **Estimated Duration:** 1.5 months

 -  **Description:** Currently we are using [nova-rs](https://github.com/microsoft/Nova) library for our folding backend.
 However, a more recent library [Sonobe](https://github.com/privacy-scaling-explorations/sonobe) exists that can generate Solidity verifiers for for our final compressed zkSNARKs.
 We plan to use our Circom circuits with that library and be able to fully deploy (without any mock contracts) our Solidity verifiers on a mainstream EVM, such as Polygon.
 The 100% achievement would be successful transactions on Polygon testment/mainnet proving authenticity of an image transformation using the proofs of VIMz.

 -  **FTE:** 1.5 FTE

--  **Costs:** 9,000 USDC
+-  **Costs:** 7,000 USDC
-   -  Developements (porting to Sobone + finctional tests):
+   -  Developements (porting Circom contrast to Sobone + functional tests): 2,300
+   -  Creating Solidity verifiers for the proofs + tests: 700
-   -  Writing final contracts:
+   -  Writing final contracts: 2,500
-   -  Deployment and further tests on Testnet/Mainnet:
+   -  Deployment and further tests on Testnet/Mainnet: 1,500

-  ### Total Costs: (9,000 + 5,000 = 14,000 USDC)
+  ### Total Costs: (6,000 + 7,000 = 13,000 USDC)

 ## [Section 6] Extended Scope

-We plan to go big enough to make VIMz an standard as a trustless alternative of the C2PA initiative.
+ **Future Plans:** We plan to go big enough to make VIMz an standard as a trustless alternative of the C2PA initiative.
 So, after successfully porting the VIMz to a mainstream EVM, we will starting approaching art and photography marketplaces along with news industry to integrate VIMz with their infrastructure.

--  **Future Plans:**

-Explain how you intend to extends, enhances the projects after the initial development phase.
-Include any plans for collaboration or integration with other projects in the ecosystem, If relevant.
+Finally, we plan to launch the first ever authentic trustless media marketplace on the ecosystem.